cobwebos/docs/articles/data-factory/create-azure-ssis-integration-runtime.md

 $SSISDBServerAdminPassword = "[your server admin password]"

 # Remove the SSISDBPricingTier variable if you are using Azure SQL Managed Instance (private preview)
 # This parameter applies only to Azure SQL Database.
+For the basic pricing tier, specify "Basic", not "B".
+For standard tiers, specify "S0", "S1", "S2", 'S3", etc.
-$SSISDBPricingTier = "[your Azure SQL Database pricing tier, e.g. S3.
-Remove the variable for Azure SQL Managed Instance (private preview)]"
+$SSISDBPricingTier = "[your Azure SQL Database pricing tier.
+Examples: Basic, S0, S1, S2, S3, etc.]"

 ## Remove these two variables if you are using Azure SQL Database.
 ## These two parameters apply if you are using VNet and Azure SQL Managed Instance (private preview).